matthewlmaloney/csce240_f21_p4/ProjectDescription.md

 # CSCE 240 Project 4 (60 pts) Due 11/16 at Midnight
-For this assignment there will be 3 subtasks.
-You will choose 2 out of 3 to complete for credit and the third (if you choose to complete it will be extra credit).
-Each task is worth 30 points if it is contributing to the overall 60 (ie. one of the 2 that you chose) or 15 if it is the one you are attempting for extra credit.
+For this assignment there will be 2 subtasks (30 points each).
 In each of the subtasks you will complete the task using a `std::vector`.

 ## Subtask 1 - Hamming Distance
 The Hamming distance between two strings of equal length can be defined as the number of positions at which the corresponding symbols are different.